-By signing the Agreement, the District agrees to provide data and other information in a timely manner in accordance with the reporting requirements of this Agreement.
-During the monitoring of the Agreement, if necessary, OCR may visit the District, interview staff and students, and request such additional reports or data as are necessary for OCR to determine whether the District has fulfilled the terms of the Agreement.
+The District understands that by signing this Agreement, it agrees to provide data and other information in a reasonably timely manner in accordance with the reporting requirement of this Agreement.
+Further, the District understands that during OCR's monitoring of this Agreement, if necessary, OCR may visit the District, interview staff and students, and request such additional reports or data as are necessary for OCR to determine whether the District has fulfilled the terms of this Agreement.
+Upon the District's satisfaction of the commitments made under this Agreement, OCR will close the case.